 Staying Safe on Icy Roads

-When driving on an icy road, the main thing you need to keep in mind is that there is less friction for your tires, so stopping will take longer.
-The speed limit in icy conditions may not be applicable; depending on how many cars are around, visibility, and other factors, you may want to drive under the speed limit in order to be safe.
+The main thing to keep in mind when driving on an icy road is that there’s less friction for your tires, so stopping will take longer.
+The posted speed limit may not be applicable in icy conditions; depending on how many cars are around, visibility, and other factors, you may want to drive under the speed limit.

-Here are some tips to be safe on the road in winter:
+Here are some additional ways to be safe on the road in winter:

-- Do not tailgate: You shouldn't be tailgating anyway, but this is an especially dangerous practice when roads are icy.
+- Don’t tailgate: You shouldn't be tailgating anyway, but this is an especially dangerous practice when roads are icy.

-- Make sure you have appropriate tires: It's important to have tires with the appropriate amount of tread to maintain control of your car on icy roads.
+- Make sure your tires have enough tread: It's important to have tires with the appropriate amount of tread to maintain control of your car on icy roads.

 - Watch out for bridges and ramps: These freeze over faster than regular roads, and due caution should be exercised when driving over them.

-- Do not drive in a snowstorm: If at all possible, you should avoid driving in heavy snow.
-Poor visibility and road conditions increase your chances of having a car accident dramatically.
+- Don’t drive in a snowstorm: If possible, you should avoid driving in heavy snow.
+Poor visibility and sloppy road conditions dramatically increase your chances of having a car accident.

-Even if you drive as safely as possible, there is still a chance that you could be in a car accident due to icy roads.
-If you were hit by another car whose driver was not exercising due care and lost control because of their actions, you may be entitled to compensation for:
+Even if you drive as safely as possible, there’s still a chance that you could be injured in a car accident.
+If you were hit by a reckless and irresponsible driver, you may be entitled to compensation for:

 - Medical treatment for injuries